waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 # Morton Arboretum Campaign

 ## Overview
-The Morton Arboretum Campaign is one of six pilot campaigns being used to [monitor biodiversity using acoustic data in the United States](https://github.com/waggle-sensor/summer2021/blob/main/Macintyre/soundrecorder/campaigns/morton-arb/resources/Beckman%20et%20al.pdf).
+The Morton Arboretum Campaign is one of six pilot campaigns being used to monitor biodiversity using acoustic data in the United States.
+These pilot campaigns will

+More information on the large scale project can be found [here](https://github.com/waggle-sensor/summer2021/blob/main/Macintyre/soundrecorder/campaigns/morton-arb/resources/Beckman%20et%20al.pdf).

 ## Deployment Site